It's Academic: Format

 Round 5 features quick-fire toss-up questions, each worth +/-20 points.
 Visual questions are worth +/-30 points.
 The number of questions varies depending on the time left in the game.
 The game ends when the buzzer sounds, home viewers may realize that the game will come to a close while the countdown clock appears on the television screen.
 If a team has buzzed in prior the buzzer sounding, the team is required to answer the question before the game is considered over.
 If there is a tie in the knockout round (e.g. the final), the presenter may ask one last tie-breaker question to determine the winner.

 After the host has announced the teams' final scores, the studio audience is invited down from the stands to join the contestants on camera during the closing credit sequence.
 In the Washington version from about 1976 to June 2017, the song heard under the credit roll (if there are no musicians from any of the competing schools) was "T.L.C.
 (Tender Loving Care)" by the band MFSB (a new theme was introduced in Washington for the 2017–18 season, entitled "Just Let Go", by Marti Amado and Ron Bolton, music production by Network Music which is used throughout the show).

-As a result of the COVID-19 pandemic in the United States, later episodes in the 2019–2020 season were played in a remote format, with teams in separate locations, and without buzzers.
+As a result of the COVID-19 pandemic in Washington, D.C., later episodes in the 2019–2020 season were played in a remote format, with teams in separate locations, and without buzzers.
 Teams were recorded separately, and were not aware of other teams' scores.
-The competition will return to the studio in late winter/early spring 2023.
+The competition returned to the studio in late winter/early spring 2023.